vue-bridge/vue-bridge/packages/docs/topics/writing-components.md

-# How to write cross-compatible Vue code
+# Writing cross-compatible components

-Writing cross-compatible Vue code is possible, but it comes with a few limitations and challenges.
+Writing cross-compatible Vue components is possible, but it comes with a few limitations and challenges.
 The goal of Vue-Bridge is to support authors in this process as far as possible.

 ## Limitations and Challenges in Cross-Compatibility